VK-Ant/VK-Ant/README.md

 - Currently pursuing an M.Tech. in AI/ML at BITS Pilani, I'm passionate about AI, TinyML, and BCI, and I'm eager to contribute my skills to a dynamic team and exciting projects.

-- 🌐 Anyone come and talk with me related AI, 2D & 3D computer vision, NLP, Time Series TinyML, and Jetson Devices...  🤝
+- 🌐 Anyone come and talk with me related AI(RL), 2D & 3D computer vision, NLP, Time Series TinyML, and Jetson Devices...  🤝

 Feel free to reach out to me.
 Together, let's innovate and advance the world of AI! 🌐